salieri11/concord-bft/README.md

  * priv/swagger.json : The Swagger specification for the service.

  * config/* : Configuration for the application.
+Of particular
+   interest: the addresses for the P2_Blockchain clients to connect to are specified here.

  * src/helen_config.erl : URL dispatch definitions and IP/Port
    binding.